carteras/ucssc_public/Information Technology/LB_DT_RM_fstring_variables.md

 name = name.strip()
 ```

-Store a person’s name in a variable, and then print that person’s name in lowercase, uppercase,  titlecase, and capitalisation.
+Store a person’s name in a variable, and then print that person’s name in lowercase, uppercase,  titlecase, and capitalization.

 The input you will get is `ada lovelace`